ialbert/biostar-central/biostar/engine/docs/access.md

 recipe a staff member needs to review the code and authorize the recipe before it can be run on the site.

-# Can I share un-reviewed recipes?

-Yes.
-But you and the users can only test it on their computers only.

-# Is this review process really necessary?

-Unfortunately yes.

-# What is a Public project?

-A **Public** project allows `Read recipe` access to every visitor to the site.

-# What is a Private project?

-A **Private** project may only be accessed by the people added to the project by the administrator.

-# How do I become an **Administrator** on a project?

-When you create a new project or when an existing project administrator adds you to their project with **Administrator** permissions.

-# How do I upload large files?